 VI.
 Apartments in Lehi

 Renting an apartment is almost as stressful as entering into a new relationship.
-You’ll be living in a neighborhood within a neighborhood—a community that functions within society as a whole, and you want to be in the best position possible.
+You’ll be living in a neighborhood within a neighborhood — a community that functions within society as a whole, and you want to be in the best position possible.
 You need a landlord who fits your personality type so you don’t clash over the dumbest things.
-Luckily for you, we’ve compiled a few resources to help make the process seamless and easy.
+Luckily for you, we’ve compiled a few resources to help make the process of moving to Lehi apartments seamless and easy.

 - Rent Affordability Calculator

 - When you find a place you like, jump on it!

 - Negotiate on a fixer-upper.

 VII.
 Lehi Cost of Living

 Find out from the locals how much groceries are, average rent/mortgages, property expenses, taxes, etc. The better idea you can get before arriving, the more prepared you can be—and also the more negotiating power you’ll have when you’re determining what to request for your salary if you are moving here for work.
 The cost of living index will help you understand if you can afford to live in Lehi, Utah, how this city compares to other cities within Utah, and how Utah compares to others in the USA.
 Take the cost of living seriously and it could save you lots of money in the long run.
 Currently the cost of living index for Lehi is 111.8 which is slightly above the average across the United States.